trineoo/stereo/README.md

 <img src="/applications_scripts/precision-recall/scripts/extra/thresChange0.1.png"/>

 ### Plot and calculate ground truth depth and stereo depth
 Match handhold-GPS csv file with the GPS from MA by satellite time.
-Match the stereo ros-time and plot a beautiful graph.
+Match the stereo ros-time and plots a beautiful graph.

+TODO: add script to git and image?

 ## Authors and License